Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: You can now disable main target bonus vehicles or side mission bonus vehicles or both together in the server lobby
 - Fixed: Disabled near own side soldier check for artillery targets in the CUP versions as it always reported friendlies even though no own soldiers were near the target (bug in CUP?)
 - Fixed: Group could already be nil in handleDisconnect before beeing used in remoteExec
-- Changed: Ships/boats can now also only be entered as driver with a specific rank in the ranked version (can be changed in x_initcommon.sqf, d_ranked_a select 8)
+- Changed: Ships/boats can now also only be entered as driver with a specific rank in the ranked version (can be changed in initcommon.sqf, d_ranked_a select 8)
 - Changed: In the ranked version players can now also enter vehicles in a cargo position even if their rank doesn't allow them to access other positions
 - Added: A kbTell message (sidechat) is now displayed when a MHQ gets destroyed
 - Changed: In the ranked version you need rank Corporal now to enter a static weapon (MG, GMG, mortar)